Claire Chiang

 Claire Chiang (张齐娥 (Zhāng Qi'e); born 4 October 1950) is a Singaporean entrepreneur, activist and former Nominated Member of Parliament.
-She is the co-founder of hospitality group Banyan Tree and one of the first two women to be admitted to the Singapore Chinese Chamber of Commerce and Industry (SCCCI) in 1995.
+She is the co-founder of hospitality group Banyan Group and one of the first two women to be admitted to the Singapore Chinese Chamber of Commerce and Industry (SCCCI) in 1995.
 Chiang has advocated for issues on education and gender equality.
 She was inducted into the Singapore Women's Hall of Fame in 2018.

 Early life

 Chiang grew up in a two-room flat in the Little India district with her parents and five elder brothers.
 Her father was an accountant while her mother did various odd jobs.
 Her primary education consisted of morning sessions at Nan Hua Primary School and afternoon sessions at Raffles Girls' Primary School.
 She attended Raffles Girls' School.
 She was a sociology major at the University of Singapore (now the National University of Singapore), and did a programme in translation at the Sorbonne University in Paris, before returning to complete her honours degree in Singapore, while working at the French Embassy.